-TENIO III de l'Ollow (III din Activity must follow (in the order shown).
-Failure Event Contingency Steps Central MSATS B2B Handler ("hub") failure.
+ALIVIO Must follow (III the , Failure Event Contingency Steps Central MSATS B2B Handler ("hub") failure.
 1. AEMO supports multiple "backup hubs".
 In the event of a failure of the operating MSATS B2B Handler, which prevents the business timings being achieved, AEMO will switch to a back-up hub.
 2. In the unlikely event that all MSATS B2B Handlers become unavailable, Participants should defer non-urgent Messages and send all urgent B2B Messages as compressed aseXML email attachments, without password protection, adhering to the requirements specified later in this Section.
 3. If the MSATS B2B Handler fails, AEMO must notify all Participants.
 When the MSATS B2B Handler is available after a failure, AEMO should notify all Participants.
 Participant communications link failure 4.
 Participants should maintain at least one alternative communication link between their internal National Infrastructure components and the MSATS B2B handler gateways.
 Or Participant gateway failure 5.
 In the event of a communications failure between a Participant and the MSATS B2B Handler (including any appropriate contingency communications infrastructure), the Participant should then seek to defer non-urgent B2B Messages and must raise any urgent Messages via the industry-supported "B2B Browser Application".
 6. Where the B2B Browser Application is unavailable, Participants should raise urgent B2B Messages as compressed aseXML email attachment, without password protection adhering to the requirements specified later in this Section.